 If you add a sweetener, mix it in with your hot water.
 This way, the sugar or honey dissolves, and your drink is not grainy.

-This delightful drink is creamy, rich, and less sweet than other milk teas.
+This delightful drink is creamy, rich, and less sweet than other boba teas.
 Use high-quality matcha powder for the best taste.

 For a dairy-free version, use oat milk instead.
 Oat milk has a similar silky and creamy feel compared to regular milk.